eagle-io/docs/source/topics/nodes/parameter/index.rst

 **Rating tables** should have multiple rows specifying an input *lookup* value and corresponding *result* value.
 Values that fall between each input lookup will be derived by linear interpolation.

-**Rating polynomials** allow multiple coefficients to be defined which are used to calculate a value using a polynomial regression.
+**Rating equations** allow multiple coefficients to be defined which are used to calculate a value using a polynomial equation.

 Multiple ratings can be added, with the *start* time used to determine the data range each rating will apply.